zaneifilippo/IoT_individual_assignment/README.md

 As we can see from the data in the table, the ftt performed well and we where able to adjust the $f_s$, but we were not able to test the reduction of power consumption due to a problem with the whole set up which is discussed later in the README.

 ## Task3: Aggregate function and sending to the MQTT server
+Since the configuration with the INA219 blocks the direct connection to the pc with the usb cable, we first tried to create the connection to the pc via the Mosquitto broker, which gave many problems due to privacy settings of the pc but with some help from chatGPT we were able to give it permission to give access to all devices connected to the same wifi network.

+The information sended to the MQTT broker could have been the raw data, but to make the task lighter, the data sended are a sequence of aggregated data: first the mean voltage measured over a windows of 10s, then for comparison the minimum and maximum voltage values measured in the window, followed by the number of points measured and the sampling rate $f_s$ chosen by the FFT, which is constant 20Hz since the lowerlimit was raised due to the bad waveform recunstructed from the 10Hz experiment.
+Following, the printed data from the pc terminal, of some of the pakages sent from this configuration:

+iot/heltec/status connessione con heltec riuscita iot/heltec/aggregate {"mean":1960.56,"min":179,"max":4043,"n":200,"fs":20.00}
+iot/heltec/aggregate {"mean":1960.16,"min":175,"max":4053,"n":201,"fs":20.00}
+iot/heltec/aggregate {"mean":1962.19,"min":175,"max":4043,"n":200,"fs":20.00}
+iot/heltec/aggregate {"mean":1961.03,"min":178,"max":4041,"n":200,"fs":20.00}
+iot/heltec/aggregate {"mean":1961.26,"min":175,"max":4043,"n":200,"fs":20.00}
+iot/heltec/aggregate {"mean":1961.71,"min":179,"max":4051,"n":200,"fs":20.00}
+iot/heltec/aggregate {"mean":1962.08,"min":173,"max":4044,"n":200,"fs":20.00}

 ## Problems with the energy forniture to the Heltec in the INA219 configuration